Easy Czech Inspired Bread Dumplings

 Simple Process, Delicious Results

-This recipe for Czech Bread Dumplings isn’t even really a “recipe” as the bread is already made.
-Really all you have to do for this recipe is allow the bread to thaw, rise and then it is boiled and steamed in a large deep sided skillet.
+This recipe for Easy Czech Bread Dumplings isn’t exactly a “recipe” as the bread is already made.
+Really all you have to do for this recipe is allow the bread to thaw and rise and then it is boiled and steamed in a large deep sided skillet.

 Boiled and Steamed